ChristianSelinger/christianselinger.github.io/_posts/2026-06-01-neural-sis.md

 This recurrence relationship is also known as (forward) Euler schema.
 It is the first among many numerical methods to solve differential equations.
 In the machine learning community, similar algorithms have been utilized under the name of residual neural networks.
 Again, we have "information blocks" (e.g. vectors or tensors of real numbers) that are indexed with $i, i+1,\dots$.
 In order to move from the $$i$$ th block to the $$(i+1)$$ th block, a neural network element $\mathfrak{f}$ (e.g. a vector-valued function) is used.
 Here, $\mathfrak{f}$ could be any continuous mapping that takes a vector of size $n$ into a vector of size $m$.
 Often, neural network elements use elementary functions such as step functions or sigmoids and combine them by algebraic operations.
-You can think of combining resistors, capacitators and switches in your electric circuit board to form a electric network.
-In the same way as resistors in your electric circuit control the electric current, every operation between two elementary functions carries a weight.
-One can even switch off entire parts the network, or keep the weights at a very low level.
-Like capacitators that can store and release electric energy more or less quickly, the elements of neural networks can be tuned to smooth the outgoing signal.
-In machine learning this is called hyperparameter tuning.
-The machine learning task is to infer the weights such that the electric energy that you put into your circuit reproduces the flinkering LED as the output of your particular circuit.

-Let us think of our differential equation model as a simple, serial electrical circuit.
 We had an explicit form for $\mathfrak{f}$.
 Seen as a neural network element, it takes a real number and produces another real number with unknown weights $w=(w_1, w_2, w_3)$:

 $$\mathfrak{f}_w: x \mapsto  w_1 x \oplus w_2 x \oplus (w_3 x\otimes x) $$